-• Jurisdictions must agree that Net Revenues for RCP projects and/or RTSSP projects shall be expended or encumbered by the end of the fiscal year for which Net Revenues are programmed.
+- Jurisdictions must agree that Net Revenues for RCP projects and/or RTSSP projects shall be expended or encumbered by the end of the fiscal year for which Net Revenues are programmed.
+Agencies can request a delay through the Semi-Annual Review.
+Refer to the CTFP Guidelines for additional information regarding expenditure encumbrance deadlines and extension delay requests. - Local agencies are generally required to expend funds within 36 months from the date of encumbrance for CTFP projects.
+Agencies can request timely use of funds extensions through the Semi-Annual Review.
 Refer to the CTFP Guidelines for additional information regarding expenditure deadlines and extension requests.